Online journalism courses

 |Mobile Video Journalism: iPhone Video Course for Journalists||Course length: 6 hours|

-Subjects covered: Best practices for producing, filming and editing mobile video, How to develop a mobile video story from start to finish.
+Subjects covered: Best practices for producing, filming and editing mobile video and How to develop a mobile video story from start to finish.

 |Journalism Certificate||Course length: Varies|